-Q. In the best examples of outdoor steps and stairways you’ve observed, can you offer some examples of how different building materials have been combined creatively?
+Q. Can you offer some examples of how different building materials have been combined creatively in step projects?

-A. Using pavers and stone together.
-I like using pavers for walkways and stone for outdoor steps to soften the landscape and break-up straight lines.
-When combining the two, I try to build a few outdoor steps, and then add flat walkway space, and then add a few additional steps.
+A. Using pavers and stone together is one example.
+I like using pavers for walkways and stone for outdoor steps to soften the landscape and break up straight lines.
+When combining the two, I try to build a few outdoor steps, then add flat walkway space, and then add a few additional steps.
 This creates a warmer, more inviting walk space than a steep outdoor stairway.

 Q. What about building railings to parallel the outdoor steps in your landscaping?